mdespuits/dotify/README.md

     $ dotify install
         create /Users/computer-user/.dotify
         create /Users/computer-user/.dotrc
+    Editing config file...
-    Do you want to add .bash_history to Dotify?
-[Yn] n Do you want to add .bashrc to Dotify?
-[Yn] y create /Users/mattbridges/.dotify/.bashrc
+    Do you want to link .bashrc to the home directory?
+[Yn] n linked  /Users/computer-user/.bashrc
+    Do you want to link .dotrc to the home directory?
+[Yn] n linked  /Users/computer-user/.dotrc
     Do you want to add .railsrc to Dotify?
-[Yn] n create /Users/mattbridges/.dotify/.railsrc
+[Yn] n linked  /Users/computer-user/.railsrc
     Do you want to add .zshrc to Dotify?
-[Yn] n create /Users/mattbridges/.dotify/.zshrc
+[Yn] n linked  /Users/computer-user/.zshrc
     ...

 This will first create a `.dotify` directory in your home directory as well as a `.dotrc` file for Dotify configuration (yes, it is more dotfiles, but this is a good thing!).